-To eat a healthy diet, there are some things you should avoid or limit.
+To eat a healthy diet, there are some things you should avoid (fats) or limit (alcohol).

-B. Trans fats are especially unhealthy.
-They are found in margarines, many fast foods, and some store-bought baked goods.
-Trans fats can raise your cholesterol level and your chance of getting heart disease.
+Trans fats are a type of fat that is especially unhealthy.
+They are found in margarine, many fast foods, and some store-bought baked goods.
+Trans fats can raise your blood cholesterol level and your chance of getting heart disease.
 Try to avoid eating foods with these types of fats.

-C. The type of “polyunsaturated” fats found in fish seems to be healthy and can reduce your chance of getting heart disease.
-Other polyunsaturated fats might also be good for your health.
-When you cook, it’s best to use oils with some healthier fats, such as olive oil and canola oil.
+Polyunsaturated fats that are found in fish seem to be healthy and can reduce your chance of getting heart disease.
+But too much of it might not be good for you and can worsen your diabetes by spiking your blood sugar levels.
+When you cook, it’s best to use oils with healthier fats, such as olive oil and canola oil.

-The ketogenic diet seems like any other diet, eat specific types of food and avoid certain foods… simple enough.
+The ketogenic diet seems like any other diet.
+Eat specific types of food and avoid certain foods… simple enough.
 Right?
-Well, unlike a typical low-calorie diet, however, a high-fat diet requires careful monitoring as mentioned above.
+Unlike a typical low-calorie diet, a high-fat diet requires careful monitoring, as mentioned above.

-Your doctor or SugarMDs team needs to monitor both blood glucose and ketone levels to make sure that the diet isn’t causing any harmful effects.
+Your doctor or SugarMDs team needs to monitor blood glucose and ketone levels to ensure that the diet isn’t causing any harmful effects.
 Once your body adjusts to the diet, you still need to see your doctor for testing and any potential medication adjustments.

 Even if your symptoms improve, it’s still important to keep up with regular blood glucose monitoring.
-For type 2 diabetes, testing frequency varies.
-Be sure to check with your doctor or SugarMDs team to determine what testing schedule is best for you.
+For type 2 diabetes, the testing frequency varies.
+Be sure to check with your doctor or SugarMDs team to determine the best testing schedule for you.

 “In 2008, researchers conducted a 24-week study to determine the effects of a low-carbohydrate diet on people with type 2 diabetes and obesity.

-At the end of the study, participants who followed the ketogenic diet saw greater improvements in glycemic control and medication reduction compared to those who followed a low-glycemic diet.”
+At the end of the study, participants who followed the ketogenic diet saw greater glycemic control and medication reduction improvements than those who followed a low-glycemic diet.”

-“A 2013 review Trusted Source reported that a ketogenic diet can lead to more significant improvements in blood sugar control, A1c, weight loss, and discontinued insulin requirements than other diets.”
+“A 2013 review reported that a ketogenic diet can lead to more significant improvements in blood sugar control, A1c, weight loss, and discontinued insulin requirements than other diets.”

 “A 2017 study also found the ketogenic diet outperformed a conventional, low-fat diabetes diet over 32 weeks regarding weight loss and A1c.”

-In type 1 diabetes, there is no present evidence that an keto diet delay or prevent the onset of the disease.
-These diets have the potential to improve metabolic control, but caution is needed because of the risk of DKA, of worsening the lipid profile.
+In type 1 diabetes, there is no present evidence that a keto diet delays or prevents the onset of the disease.
+These diets have the potential to improve metabolic control, but caution is needed because of the risk of DKA or worsening the lipid profile.

 To summarize, the ketogenic diet may offer some help to people with type 2 diabetes who have difficulty controlling their symptoms or losing weight.
 Not only do many people feel better with fewer diabetic symptoms, but they may also be less dependent on medications.

-Still, not everyone has success on this diet.
+Still, not everyone has success with this diet.
 Some may find the restrictions too difficult to follow over the long term.
-American Diabetes Association does not recommend any particular diet due to lack of evidence.
+American Diabetes Association does not recommend any particular diet due to a lack of evidence.
 We are in support of this view as individual needs may vary.